 While you can utilise leadership skills without being in a leadership position, you might feel that your future involves leadership in early childhood education.
 If so, it’s worth exploring how you can create a pathway into a leadership role in the early childhood workplace.

-With the courses offered at Selmar, such as the Diploma of Early Childhood Education and Care, educators can work towards becoming valuable educational leaders.
+With the courses offered at Selmar, educators can work towards becoming valuable educational leaders.
 They will develop vital soft skills that lend themselves to flourishing as a leader in early childhood education.
-Problem solving, management and communication are just a few of the interpersonal qualities that we focus on throughout courses, along with equipping learners with the highest quality early childhood education training.
+Problem solving, management and communication are just a few of the interpersonal qualities that we focus on throughout our courses, along with equipping learners with the highest quality early childhood education training.

 - With upskilling opportunities combined with a working understanding of how importance leadership is for the early childhood education sector, educators can work to enhance outcomes for their careers, for centres, and most importantly, for children.